bitovi/academy/src/docker/docker.md

 ## Overview

-In this tutorial we will take a simple node api, containerize and run it with Docker.
-We will explore how to optimize the image for production as well as how to optimize local development.
+In this tutorial we will take a simple node api and containerize it to run with Docker.
+We will explore how to optimize the image for production as well as how to streamline local development workflows.

 Afterwards, we will look at orchestrating multiple docker images to form a full stack application using docker-compose.

 ## Outline

-TODO

-- [learn-rxjs/basics] - Learn how to create observables
-- [learn-rxjs/angular] - Read and write to observables in Angular
-- [learn-rxjs/clean-card-number] - How to use `map`
-- [learn-rxjs/debugging] - How to debug observables without messing up state
-- [learn-rxjs/card-error] - Use `map` again
-- [learn-rxjs/error-on-blur] - Only show the card error when blurred - `merge`, `scan`
-- [learn-rxjs/expiry] - Read, validate, and show the error of the expiry
+- [learn-docker/what-is-docker] - Explore Docker concepts and architecture
-- [learn-rxjs/cvc] - Read, validate, and show the error of the CVC
+- [learn-docker/build-node-app] - Build a simple Express API to use for the rest of the course
-- [learn-rxjs/disable-pay-button] - Disable the pay button if any part of the card has an error - `combineLatest`
-- [learn-rxjs/request-payment] - Make a request when the pay button is clicked
+- [learn-docker/writing-a-dockerfile] - Write a Dockerfile to containerize the node app
-- [learn-rxjs/show-paying] - Update the pay button's text while payments are pending
-- [learn-rxjs/disable-while-pending] - Disable the payment button while payments are pending
+- [learn-docker/build-and-run-image] - Build an image and run a container for our node app
+- [learn-docker/volumes-and-local-development] - Streamline local development workflows with bind mounts
+- [learn-docker/production-readiness] - Trimming the fat from our docker image
+- [learn-docker/docker-compose] - Make Docker easier to use and orchestrate multiple containers

 ## Prerequisites